rohitwhogar/16-bit-ALU-/README.md

 Now, we have to run the a.out file using `./a.out` command.
 Once this is done, a vcd (value change dump) file which will be used to generate waveforms is created.
 To generate a waveform use
 `gtkwave file_name.vcd` command in the terminal.

 The below image shows the waveform generaed after the simulation:
+##### Pre-synthesis Waveform

 ![waveform_pre_synthesis](https://github.com/rohitwhogar/16-bit-ALU-/assets/72391479/da1a83fd-6da2-44fe-8bed-00d50484b8ed)